Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{AI Detection}

-We created a Change.org AI tool classifier, and applied it to English petitions (N = 482,846) written in the United States, Great Britain, Canada, and Australia during 2022-2023.
-Note, we did not subset by text length for the AI detection task.
-We assigned this label with an ensemble method that combined an open-source AI-detection model's predictions with two heuristics for in-platform AI usage.
+We created a Change.org AI tool classifier, and applied it to the sample of English petitions used in the main analysis (N = 361,635).
+We assigned this label with an ensemble method that combined an open-source AI-detection model's predictions with two heuristics for in-platform AI usage~\cite{desklib_2025_ai_text_detector}.
 We identified two key heuristics for the Change.org AI in-platform tool.
 The first heuristic was word count, as petitions created with the AI feature tended to have at least 100 words.
 The second heuristic was the presence of even text breaks, as petitions written with the AI feature tended to have multiple paragraphs that were separated by an even number of text break html tags.
 We then used an open-source AI detection model created by Desklib and trained for general use AI detection in education contexts~\cite{desklib_2025_ai_text_detector}.
-As follows, we created three labels: word count over 100 words, an even number of text breaks (i.e. 2,4,6,8,10), and a Desklib AI prediction probability over 0.9.
+As follows, we created three labels: word count over 100 words, an even number of text breaks (i.e., 2,4,6,8,10), and a Desklib AI prediction probability over 0.9.
 We then compiled these labels through a decision tree classifier predicting if text was produced with the in-platform AI feature or not.